Chapel Hill, N.C.

 - Patient: Prostate Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: almost 14 years ago, Male, Age: 75, Stage IV, Progressing despite hormone therapy: Yes
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 14 years ago, Male, Age: 75, Stage IV, Progressing despite hormone therapy: Yes

 - View this journey (58 Experiences)

 favorite city in the South